Risk bearing economies of scale

 Enterprise risk management and economies of scale and scope

-Economies of scope focus on the . the volume of units produced and sold).(v) Risk bearing economies and diseconomies: It is said that a large business with diverse and multiproduction capability is in a better position to withstand economic ups and downs, and therefore, enjoys economies of risk bearing.The individual's best action under uncertainty – the “risk-bearing optimum” – involves choosing among prospects x ≡ ( c; π) ≡ ( c1, .comEconomies and Diseconomies of Scale (Revision .
+The reduction of risk achieved by replacing a single risk with a larger number of smaller unrelated risks for example by a business expanding the range of . the volume of units produced and sold).(v) Risk bearing economies and diseconomies: It is said that a large business with diverse and multiproduction capability is in a better position to withstand economic ups and downs, and therefore, enjoys economies of risk bearing.The individual's best action under uncertainty – the “risk-bearing optimum” – involves choosing among prospects x ≡ ( c; π) ≡ ( c1, .comEconomies and Diseconomies of Scale (Revision .

 Economies of Scale | Types, Benefits, and Drawbacks